Clients looking to offer high-order brand benefits came to mind when I saw this cartoon by Tom Fishburne.

 In other words, if you don’t know how customers or potential customers currently perceive your brand and products, and how customers and non-customer talk about it, you risk:

 - Sending messages about the brand that are not supported by the products, making them ineffective and damaging to the brand’s credibility

 - Alienating market segments that may be a good fit for your brand and products

-My advice is always to use previous research as an input, if available, or conduct exploratory qualitative research to identify mayor topic areas, language use, explore emotional connections, and context in which the brand is used.
-Some of the data collection methods that can be used for this purposed are:
+My advice is always to use previous research as an input, if available, or conduct exploratory qualitative research.
+The goal is to identify major topic areas and language use.
+Furthermore, we can explore emotional connections and the context in which customers use the brand.

 - Focus groups (offline or online)